jesababon/express-full-crud/readme.md

 #### Part 6 - Create Functionality

 Implement CREATE functionality.
 You'll need to add an New **view** and update `server.js` and **model**.
-*🤔Maybe reference the middleware lab*
+* :thinking face: 🧐Maybe reference the middleware lab*

 #### Part 7 - Edit Functionality